Image Editing

 **Generate**

 Click submit to generate.
-A new image block will appear with your expanded image.
+A new image node will appear with your expanded image.

 When you submit an outpainting request: